SimranS22/AUTOMATED_TESTING_SELENIUM/README.md

 # TESTING(AUTOMATED)

+The 'Testing(Automated)' is a Web-Development Internship Project (Task #6) as part of GRIP(Graduate Rotational Internship Program)@The Sparks Foundation

-This Repository contains the .py file using which I have conducted the automated test on a webpage as part of GRIP(Graduate Rotational Internship Program)@The Sparks Foundation
+This Repository contains the .py file using which I have conducted the automated test on a website.

 ### Task Instructions